roamtouch/gesturekit-helper-web/README.md

 # gesturekit-visor

-> A plugin to show the gesture drawing to the user at runtime.
-It is automatically mounted on top of the application and can be dragged and snapped to a convenient position.
+> A GestureKit plugin to show the gesture drawing to the user at runtime.

 ## How-to
 [TODO]